Tip Use a toolbar when navigation isn’t needed or you want multiple controls for managing content. See Toolbars.

 Don’t include multisegment breadcrumb paths.
 The back button always performs a single action—returning to the previous screen.
 If you think people might get lost without the full path to the current screen, consider flattening your app’s hierarchy.

 Give text-titled buttons enough room.
 If your navigation bar includes multiple text buttons, the text of those buttons may appear to run together, making the buttons indistinguishable.
 Add separation by inserting a fixed space item between the buttons.
-For implementation details, see the UIBarButtonSystemItemFixedSpace constant value in UIBarButtonItem.
+For developer guidance, see the UIBarButtonSystemItemFixedSpace constant value in UIBarButtonItem.

 Consider temporarily hiding the navigation bar when displaying full-screen content.
 The navigation bar can be distracting when you want to focus on content.
 Temporarily hide the bar to provide a more immersive experience.
 The Maps app hides the navigation bar and other interface elements when viewing a full-screen map.
 If you implement this type of behavior, let users restore the navigation bar with a simple gesture, such as a tap.